Sufi lodge: Ayyubid and Mamluk Egypt

 Saladin founded the first khānaqāh in Cairo, Egypt in 1173.
-This officially marked his defeat of the Fatimids, who were largely Shi'ite, and the beginning of the Ayyubid period of Sunnism.
-In 1325, the Mamluk sultan al-Nāṣir Muḥammad relocated the khānaqāh north of the city.
+This officially marked the defeat of the Fatimids, who were largely Shi'ite, and the beginning of the Ayyubid period of Sunnism.
+In 1325, the Mamluk Sultan al-Nāṣir Muḥammad relocated the khānaqāh north of the city.
 Saladin changed the Sa'id al-Su'ada, a Fatimid palace, into a Sufi khānaqāh called al-Khānaqāh al-Ṣalāḥiyya (not to be confused with the Al-Khanqah al-Salahiyya Mosque in Jerusalem).
 This khānaqāh provided a place to stay for Sufis who were not from Cairo.
 It was provided by Saladin based on the exchange of Sufis supporting the Ayyubid dynasty and policies.

 Saladin also created the role of the Chief Sufi, whose job was to operate activities from day to day and mentor the Sufis that lived in and visited the khānaqāh.
 There was a lot of competition for this role due to its great degree of influence.
 The Chief Sufi maintained a close relationship with the Ayyubid Sultan, obtained military power and influence, and had the ability to teach at the madrasas in the area.
 The Sultan gave a large degree of power to the Sufis in Cairo as part of an important trade off for political support which was incredibly important in solidifying the legitimacy of the Sultan's rule.
 Scholars in the Mamluk world often did not differentiate between khānaqāhs, ribāṭs, zāwiyas, and madrasas.